-SB 136 - a California Senate bill sponsored by Senator Wiener ending the mandatory requirement that judges add a 1-year sentence enhancement for most prior felony prison or jail terms.
-The law goes into effect on January 1, 2020.
+SB 136 - a California Senate bill sponsored by Senator Wiener repealing the 1-year sentence enhancement for most prior felony prison or jail terms, except for prior convictions of a sexually violent offense as defined in subdivision (b) of Section 6600 of the Welfare and Institutions Code.
+The law went into effect on January 1, 2020.